MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

 The following options are recommended to ensure the produced ``.wasm`` binary is compatible with MICROEJ VEE:

-* ``-Wl,--allow-undefined``: Allows undefined symbols, which is necessary when the Wasm module references extern symbols defined in the Java code.
+* ``-Wl,--allow-undefined``: Allows undefined symbols, which is necessary when the Wasm module references extern symbols defined by the Java host.
 * ``-Wl,--stack-first``: Places the stack at the begining of the linear memory.
 Refer to :ref:`managedc.linear.memory.layout` for more information.
 * ``-z stack-size=n``: Adjusts the stack size to 'n' bytes.
 Consult :ref:`managedc.linear.memory.size.stack` for further information.